oasislabs/oasis-gateway/docs/deployment.md

 ### Callbacks
 The developer-gateway provides a callback system to expose state changes that may be relevant to the operator.
 These callbacks should be kept internal to the system in production deployments.
-It allows to set the endpoint of each callback and the payload that will be sent are configurable
+The endpoints for callbacks and the payload that will be sent are configurable

 ```